 The recent acquisition of the Rothschild Pentateuch is a milestone in the history of the Getty Museum.
 It is the first Hebrew manuscript to enter to the collection and represents one of the great masterpieces of its kind.
 Created by an unknown artist in the thirteenth century, the manuscript contains the text of the Torah in Hebrew and a translation into Aramaic as well as commentaries, including one by the famed medieval scholar Rashi.
 The texts are accompanied by lively decorative motifs, hybrid animals and humanoid figures, and astonishing examples of micrography—virtuosic displays of tiny calligraphy in elaborate patterns and designs.

 With a seemingly endless variety of marginalia over more than 1,000 pages, ranging from the imposing to the whimsical, the Pentateuch is one of the most extensive illuminated programs of any Ashkenazi Hebrew Bible to survive from the High Middle Ages.
-It is currently on display for the first time at the Getty in the exhibition Art of Three Faiths: A Torah, a Bible, and a Qur’an, along with a fifteenth-century Christian Bible and a ninth-century Qur’an.
+It was first displayed at the Getty in the exhibition Art of Three Faiths: A Torah, a Bible, and a Qur’an, along with a fifteenth-century Christian Bible and a ninth-century Qur’an.

 The text of the Rothschild Pentateuch is divided into sections to be read weekly, so the entire Torah could be recited over the course of a year.
 The opening of each of the five books—Genesis, Exodus, Leviticus, Numbers, and Deuteronomy—is celebrated with monumental Hebrew initials intertwined with lively marginal figures or, in one instance, a full-page illumination.